Deepak Kulkarni

 A leading global provider of microcontrollers, Renesas combines our expertise in embedded processing, analog, power and connectivity to deliver complete semiconductor solutions.
 These Winning Combinations accelerate time to market for automotive, industrial, infrastructure and IoT applications, enabling billions of connected, intelligent devices that enhance the way people work and live.

-Senior Managing Executive Officer, Silicon Technology Division, IEEE Fellow
+Senior Managing Executive Officer & CTO, IEEE Fellow

 Senior Managing Executive Officer, 3D Assembly Division